microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.afterAll
 * since: v1.10

 Declares an `afterAll` hook that is executed once per worker after all tests.
 When called in the scope of a test file, runs after all tests in the file.
-When called inside a [`method: Test.describe`] group, runs after all tests in the group.
+When called inside a [`method: Test.describe#1`] group, runs after all tests in the group.
 If multiple `afterAll` hooks are added, they will run in the order of their registration.

 Note that worker process is restarted on test failures, and `afterAll` hook runs again in the new worker.
 Learn more about [workers and failures](../test-retries.md).